View Richard Carson's Obituary on www.mississippivalleypublishing.com/ and share memories

 |

+Dick was a 1963 graduate of Allerton High School in Allerton, Iowa.

+He served in the United States Army during the Korean Conflict.
+Following his service, he worked as a carpenter for Gary Gregory construction for over 30 years.
+Dick enjoyed gardening (especially growing tomatoes) and woodworking.

-Friends may call after noon, Thursday, Feb.
-20, at Schmitz Funeral Home in West Point, where family will receive friends from 5-7 p.m.
+Friends may call after 12 p.m. noon, Thursday, Feb.
+20, at Schmitz Funeral Home in West Point, where family will receive friends 5-7 p.m. that evening.

+A funeral service will be held at 10:30 a.m.
+Friday, Feb.
+21, at Schmitz Funeral Home in West Point, with Pastor Larry Shipley officiating.